Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 Module documentation: There is a package page which can show the documentation as written by uploader.
 If this is not enough, then a link to external website can also be added.

 Command line documentation issues:
-- If the package is not installed yet, then the `mnp docs` command can be used.
+- If the package is not installed yet, then the `mnp docs` command can be used to pull the docs from the website.
 - If package is already installed and the packager specifically set the package to download/install the documentation as well, then it will be available on disk.
 I have added to the tutorial on how to do this.
 **Heryandi End**